jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Example-DataStandardsWales-DocumentReference-Revoked.page.md

 ## Example DocumentReference - Revoked
-This DocumentReference example illustrates the {{pagelink:Care-Document?#Document-Error-Workflow, text:document revoked workflow}}.
-It shows the effect on the DocumentReference resource of a reviewer marking a document as revoked.
+This DocumentReference example illustrates the revocation of a document as described in the {{pagelink:Document-Error-Workflow, text:document error workflow}} guidance.
+It shows the effect on the DocumentReference resource of an individual marking a document as revoked.

 <div class="tab-wrap">
   <ul class="tab-head">